🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 My recommendation, which works for a wide range of people, is a simple pair of Speedo goggles.

-Tip: Goggles with adjustable straps don't mean that one size fits both children and adults.
+Tip: Goggles with adjustable straps don't mean one size fits children and adults.
 It's best to try them on and size them accordingly.

 You'll likely want to have a variety of goggles on board: One pair for children, one for adolescents and one for adults.